collapsed-stacks/firearms/questions/11/what-is-the-button-on-the-right-side-of-an-ar-15-for.md

 - posted by: [Mason](https://stackexchange.com/users/-1/19-mason) on 2011-11-01
 - score: 3

-<p>The proper use of the forward assist is to make sure that a round is fully seated, or to get a round that didn't chamber properly into the chamber so that you can eject it.</p>
+The proper use of the forward assist is to make sure that a round is fully seated, or to get a round that didn't chamber properly into the chamber so that you can eject it.

-<p>Make sure that you don't use it to force a round into the chamber and then try to fire it.
-If a round isn't formed well enough to load using the normal spring force, then there is something wrong with it and you should not attempt to fire it.</p>
+Make sure that you don't use it to force a round into the chamber and then try to fire it.
+If a round isn't formed well enough to load using the normal spring force, then there is something wrong with it and you should not attempt to fire it.